Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 - Keep components under src/components

 The difference between reading about Antigravity 2.0 and actually using it is about 90 minutes.
-This section is a literal walkthrough—follow it step by step, and by the end you'll have the Friday Audit recipe running against one of your real repos.
+This section is my literal walkthrough—follow it step by step, and by the end you'll have my Friday Audit recipe running against one of your real repos.

 Minute 0-15: Installation #